kazuibasou/hyperneo/README.md

 # HyperNEO

 *HyperNEO* is a statistical framework that incorporates node attribute data into the learning of community structure in a hypergraph, employing a stochastic block model [1].
-The name "HyperNEO" comes from our message that "Node attribute data can Enhance the learning of Overlapping community structure in Hypergraphs."
+The name 'HyperNEO' comes from our message that 'Node attribute data can Enhance the learning of Overlapping community structure in Hypergraphs.'

 I provide code for the HyperNEO in Python.